 Let’s talk about your diet, as it is an important aspect of hair growth.
 According to a study by the Dermatol Pract Concept, nutritional deficiency can impact your hair structure and how much it grows.
 People deficient in nutrients such as iron, zinc, biotin, vitamins A and D are prone to hair loss.

 Growing healthy dreadlocks takes time, so patience is the key.
-However, you’ll need to care for them by regular washing, maintaining a good diet rich in foods for hair growth, and moisturize.
+However, you’ll need to care for your locs with regular washing, also maintaining a good diet rich in foods for hair growth, and moisturize.
 In addition, avoid adding too many chemicals to your hair and sleep with a silk scarf.